-All newly-booked inmates who are quarantined for COVID-19 and who test placement in an intake quarantine housing unit to make phone calls and access educational materials, entertainment applications, therapeutic tools, and other Jail resources.
-Out-ofcell time in the intake quarantine units may be curtailed for inmates who refuse to comply with COVID-19 protocols imposed by public health in these units.
+All newly-booked inmates who are quarantined for COVID-19 and who test negative for COVID-19 on their first test (administered within the first forty-eight (48) hours upon intake), shall also be offered the maximum amount of out-of-cell time consistent with evolving public health guidance to shower and exercise.
+Inmates in COVID-19 intake quarantine will also be provided with tablets as soon as possible upon placement in an intake quarantine housing unit to make phone calls and access educational materials, entertainment applications, therapeutic tools, and other Jail resources.
+Out-of-cell time in the intake quarantine units may be curtailed for inmates who refuse to comply with COVID-19 protocols imposed by public health in these units.